thedini/openBridge/docs/canview.md

 ## Introduction

 CANview is software for exploring can inputs from a CAN translator.
-It is avaliable from YachtDevices and is cross platform (kinda)
+It is available from YachtDevices and is cross platform (kinda)

 ### CANview in Ubuntu